 If a prospect never knew about your brand in the first place, they would never become customers; if they hadn’t gone through the last touch, they would never have had the opportunity to convert.
 The formula also gives you a way to make sure that you’re taking all touchpoints into account without needing specialist data science help.

-The cons of using a U-shaped model
+Cons of using a U-shaped model

 While this model is easy to understand and easy to use, it may not be the best option for your business.
 The U-shaped model is pretty restrictive, assigning 40% of the credit to both the first and last touchpoints, with the remaining 20% split between all other touchpoints.
 While this provides you with the pivotal points, it gives you a very simplistic view of your customer journey.